Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 # Robin8 BlockChain Profile Management EcoSystem

 This API provides access to information of Profile Management EcoSystem (PMES).

 The API uses the REST API standard.

-Now host is here: http://pdms.robin8.io.
+The host is here: http://pdms.robin8.io.

+`amount`, `balance`, `offer_price`, `price`, `buyer_price` and `seller_price` represented as `x * 10^8`.
+Where `x` could be `float`.

+`timestamp` has following format `%Y%m%d%H%M`.
+For instance, `201806081300` means 2018 June 8 13:00.

+For checking status of transaction in the QTUM blockchain you could use the site https://testnet.qtum.org.
+When the status of transaction changes from `Unconfirmed` to `Success` this means that your data was written to the blockchain.

-API-methods:
+The API-methods:

 - [Create new account](#create-new-account)